 After decades as the flooring equivalent of a sturdy cotton housedress, carpeting has achieved what may be its final stage of evolution.
 And we're not talking about a more stain-resistant version of the same beige blanket (the last "big" advancement).
 This is a whole new type of floorcovering.
 Modular carpet tiles are uniformly sized, totally self-contained (no pad, fasteners or edging required), completely interchangeable pieces that install as easily as a welcome mat—a great idea in itself, but wait till you see the style options!

 Modular is Freedom

 Traditional carpeting is an all-or-nothing proposition: one color, one style, one solid cover from wall to wall.
 Modular flooring is just the opposite.
-It gives you the freedom to mix and match—not just colors, but also styles, fibers and shapes.
+It gives you the liberty to mix and match—not just colors, but also styles, fibers and shapes.
 You have the freedom to lay it down wherever and however you want, as well as the freedom to change your mind; move it a few inches to the left or take it all up and try it out in another room.
 But for many of us, the best thing about modular design is the freedom to use the carpet.
 Because you can lift up individual tiles and wash them in your sink, spilled red wine and dropped hors d' oeuvres are no longer a deadly buzzkill.
 Same goes for muddy paws and destructive kids (like yours and mine).

 Modular is Green